• 4,000 firms

 2. Employee development

-One of the primary reasons people give feedback is because they want their employees to develop new skills or improve on existing ones.
-Employees who receive regular feedback tend to perform better than those who don’t get any feedback or coaching.
+One main reason people give feedback is to help staff grow.
+They want employees to build new skills or improve old ones.
+In fact, workers who get regular feedback tend to do better than those who get none.

 10 benefits of feedback